 As early years, we are privileged to be part of the first steps in developing a love of life-long learning in our children's education at Newcomen.
-Through stimulating and engaging environments, children have the opportunity to become independent and resilient learners.
+Through stimulating and engaging environments, children have the opportunity to become independent and resilient learners, who approach learning opportunities with curiosity and enthusiasm.
 Children in early years begin their journey with an essential induction and informative transition from any pre-school setting.

 Newcomen Primary School is a family school.
 Therefore, forming strong partnerships with parents and carers is priority from the very beginning of the EY journey.
-Parental engagement is focused on the children's prime areas of learning where we can instantly learn about children's individual needs.
+Parental engagement is focused on the children's prime areas of learning where we can instantly learn about children's individual needs and knowledge-based interests allowing for the basis of meaningful learning.
 A strong focus on children's learning and development is then quickly established for a fast start.

-Our EYFS curriculum is highly responsive to pupils' needs and interests, with a clear thread for progression and links closely with the characteristics of effective teaching and learning.
+Our ambitious EYFS curriculum is highly responsive to pupils' needs and interests, with a clear thread for progression and links closely with the characteristics of effective teaching and learning.
 This results in a wide variety of purposeful activities that are tailored to meet the specific developmental points of every child with consideration to the child development norms.